SHE-CAN is interviewing potential candidates in Liberia!

 SHE-CAN does not award scholarships, and being accepted into SHE-CAN does not mean you have been awarded a scholarship.
-You must first score well on the ACT and TOEFL exams, and if you do, we will assist you in applying for scholarships at U.S. universities.
+You must first score well on the ACT and IELTS exams, and if you do, we will assist you in applying for scholarships at U.S. universities.
 We have close relationships with many U.S. schools, so applying through SHE-CAN will increase your chances of winning a scholarship.
-Applying and winning a scholarship is completely the candidate’s responsibility, but the mentors are available to help you understand the process and overcome administrative barriers that often limit the chances of women outside the US.
+Applying and winning a scholarship is completely the candidate’s responsibility, but the mentors are available to help with the process and overcome administrative barriers that often limit the chances of women outside the U.S.

 Costs To You

 U.S. schools decide on a case-by-case basis what costs the scholarship will cover and what they will not cover.
 Therefore, if you are fortunate enough to be awarded a U.S. scholarship, there may be financial responsibilities that you would need to raise your own money to cover.
 These could include the deposit to hold your place if accepted, a loan as part of the tuition, some living expenses, clothes, etc. However, it is difficult to know at this stage what those costs may be, and you should not let those costs prevent you from applying.

-To be in our program you will need constant, very strong internet access (which could be access at school or an internet café, if you do not have access in your home).
-If you don’t have or can’t afford to be on the internet everyday, it would hold you back and you should not apply.
+To be in our program you will need constant, very strong internet access (which you could access at school or an internet café, if you do not have access in your home).
+If you don’t have or can’t afford to be on the internet every day, it would hold you back and you should not apply.

-Also, we will need you to work very hard between the months of January 2017 and June 2017.
-You cannot have a full time job, and ideally not even a part time job during that time period in order to complete this program.
+Also, we will need you to work very hard between the months of January to June 2018.
+Therefore, accepted candidates are not permitted to have a full-time job, and ideally not even a part-time job during that time period in order to complete this program.
 If you must work full time between January and June, you should not apply.